Siravitray/siravit_project1/README.md

 # ITCS371-Rational
-A Rational project for the JUnit assignment of ITCS371 Intro to Software Engineering.
+An example Java project for the JUnit exercise of ITCS371 Introduction to Software Engineering class.